+I am currently on the faculty at the University of North Texas, where I teach classes in the Urban Planning and Policy and Master’s of Public Administration programs.
 I have held positions as an adjunct faculty member and guest lecturer since 2009.
-During my three years of teaching at DePaul University, I designed and taught undergraduate courses on urban planning, public policy and transportation systems.
-I also served as a co-instructor for graduate study abroad courses on European Union/NATO (Brussels, Belgium) and urban transportation development (Curitiba, Brazil).
-At Columbia University I served as a teaching assistant for the Planning Techniques course in GSAPP’s Urban Planning Master’s program.
+At DePaul University, I designed and taught undergraduate courses on urban planning and policy.
+I also served as a co-instructor for graduate study abroad courses on European Union/NATO (Brussels, Belgium) and urban planning (Curitiba, Brazil).
+At Columbia University I was a teaching assistant for the Planning Techniques course in GSAPP’s Urban Planning Master’s program.
 In 2015, I taught a graduate seminar on the History and Theory of Planning at New York University’s Wagner School of Public Service.

 During my time at the Chaddick Institute, I was fortunate to be involved with an innovative program bringing urban planning curricula to high school students in Chicago.
 For several years I was part of the team that developed various programs aimed at empowering high school students by providing them with the tools and opportunities to participate in the planning process and create change in their neighborhoods.
 One of these programs – CMAP’s Future Leaders in Planning – just started its tenth year.

 I believe that an important aspect of doing social science research is communicating findings to various constituencies and that an academic’s responsibilities extend beyond the classroom or the peer reviewed journal.
 As such, I enjoy teaching generalized classes that introduce students to urban theory and history, with a focus on providing them with practical knowledge to understand and influence urban development.
-My teaching style involves the use of lectures complimented by field work and group projects that connect students with real world concerns and provide the opportunity to influence ongoing debates.
+My teaching style involves the use of lectures, field work and group projects aimed at connecting students with real world concerns and experiences.

 Theory and History of Urban Planning.
 New York University’s Wagner School of Public Service.